-Join Sara Morgan for an in-depth discussion in this video Optimizing images, part of Improving Visualforce Performance.
+Join Sara Morgan Nettles for an in-depth discussion in this video Optimizing images, part of Visualforce: Improving Performance.

 - Heavy usage of images in your Visualforce page…can quickly lead to performance problems.…High quality images tend to be very large in size,…and you should really use care…when including them in your pages.…Rather than using images,…consider using CSS instead…to give you the same visual effect.…And if you are using a lot of images…to replace elements such as buttons,…consider combining them all into a single graphic file…and then referencing them as CSS sprites…using the background-image…and background-position properties in your CSS.…